Submarine Cable Networks, dedicated to being the encyclopedia on global submarine cable systems.

 - Pacific Islands connectivity to New Zealand, Australia and the US

 The main trunk of Hawaiki cable system is 100% owned and constructed by Hawaiki Submarine Cable LP (HSC LP), headquartered in Auckland, New Zealand.
 The total investment in Hawaiki Cable is approximately US$300 million (NZD 445m).

-The Hawaiki submarine cable system has been ready for service as of Jul.
+The Hawaiki submarine cable system was ready for service on Jul.
 20, 2018.

 Asia-Australia Submarine Cable Systems